Getting Involved - Mission

 These missions are supported by our members donating money to the organization

 At Christmas members are invited to purchase Christmas gifts for mission projects.
 The projects vary each year.
-Last year, Bower Hill responded to Angel Trees adorned with pictures and requests from Homeless Veterans, Hekima Place and Family Promise.
+Last year, Bower Hill responded to Giving Trees adorned with pictures and requests from Casa San Jose, Hekima Place and Veterans Leadership Program.

 The statistics are overwhelming: just 65% of Kenyan girls enroll in elementary school.
 Only 30% in high school.
 A young Kenyan girl orphaned by HIV/AIDS has little hope for education.
 Without it, her future is likely to be out on the streets.
 But Hekima Place, a Kenyan boarding school founded in 2005, is a beacon of hope to these children.
 Orphaned by HIV/AIDS, Hekima Place provides a stable home for these girls while they learn.
 A place of safety, comfort and love.
 If you would like to help support the ministry of Kate Fletcher to these girls, please make your check payable to Hekima Place and mail to: Hekima Place, PO Box 645708, Pittsburgh, PA 15264-5255.